 11 internationale Freiwilligenhelfer und Mitarbeiter des Reservats in Costa Rica stehen jubelnd um die erfolgreiche Fertigstellung ihrer Tagesaufgabe: die Fertigstellung eines Wanderweges im tropischen Waldschutz Projekt.

-Typical activities in reforestation as a volunteer
+Typical activities as a volunteer

 Der begrünte, kleine Vorhof wird durchkreuzt von einem schmalen Weg zum einstöckigem Gemeinschaftshaus des relativ isolierten Reservats in Costa Rica, in dem Freiwilligenhelfer ihren Auslandsaufenthalt verbringen können.